ngless-toolkit/ngless/docs/sources/Functions.rst

     read = smoothtrim(read, min_quality=15, window=4)

+If an even number is given as the window size, the left pad is 1 unit smaller than the right.
 Quality values of bases at the edges of each read are repeated to allow averaging with quality centered on each base.
 For instance a read::